Symbols

 Particularly when one considers Masonic bodies created within the past 100 or so years by a single individual (or small group), the symbols (and emblems) adopted were nearly always the work of one individual's imagination rather than some secret (and evil) 'hidden meaning'.
 When a person doodles a star or circle or square while waiting for another to answer the phone, do they really contemplate (or even know) the centuries of history of that 'symbol'?
 Of course not....
 Similarly, when an actor in New York was outlining his vision for what became the Shrine or a mid-west Minister was looking for motivation for a women's organization, it is well beyond a stretch of imagination to presume that they were imbued with evil and esoteric influences stretching back into the mists of time.

-An exhaustive recitation of each and every charge made throughout the past 300 years by the small, vocal opposition to Freemasonry is far beyond the scope of this web site (and likely beyond the interest of its readers).
+An exhaustive recitation of each and every bizarre interpretation made throughout the past 300 years by the small, vocal opposition to Freemasonry is far beyond the scope of this web site (and likely beyond the interest of its readers).
 Suffice it to say, however, that any graphical representation of Freemasonry should be viewed within the context of what Masonic ritual actually says about such a symbol rather than what others have personally attributed to it!

 For those with a particular interest in this subject, this web site's author recommends the following: